 - A copy of an up-to-date Ordnance Survey map with the property/site location clearly outlined in red

-We aim to dispatch all replies within five working days of receiving payment, although it can take longer if your request is missing any information.
+We aim to dispatch all replies within 5 working days of receiving payment, although it can take longer if your request is missing any information.

-We will only be able to offer a refund if cancellation is requested and agreed by the Local Authority before the search is recorded/accepted.
+We will only be able to offer a refund if cancellation is requested and agreed by us before the search is recorded and accepted.

 Request a search online

 You can also submit a full electronic search using the National Land Information Service.

 The service is a joint initiative between central and local government to provide an online service that will deliver publicly available land and property related information.